 The Korean (생쪽매듭, saengjjok) translates as "ginger knot", which in French is "gingembre".

-The hexagonal flower knot is more commonly known as the round brocade knot (團錦, tuán jǐn, 团锦) which machine retranslates (iTranslate) as "mission jin".
+The hexagonal cloverleaf knot is more commonly known as the round brocade knot (團錦, tuán jǐn, 团锦) which machine retranslates (iTranslate) as "mission jin".
 Individually, the characters 團 translate as "ball" and 錦 "brocade" (noun) or "glorious" (adj).
-A final note to the Chinese translation fun, is that the simplified version (versus the traditional above) of these same characters are very different (团锦) unlike the simplifed for the square flower.
+A final note to the Chinese translation fun, is that the simplified version (versus the traditional above) of these same characters are very different (团锦) unlike the simplifed for the square cloverleaf.

 The Japanese (錦結び: 錦(ニシキ)(にしき)(nishiki) 結び(ムスビ)(むすび) (musubi)) machine translates to English as "brocade".